intel/ai-reference-models/benchmarks/image_segmentation/tensorflow/unet/README.md

 4. Navigate to the `benchmarks` directory in your local clone of the [intelai/models](https://github.com/IntelAI/models) repo from step 1.
-   The `launch_benchmark.py` script in the `benchmarks` directory is used for starting a benchmarking run in a optimized TensorFlow docker container.
+   The `launch_benchmark.py` script in the `benchmarks` directory is used for starting a model run in a optimized TensorFlow docker container.
 It has arguments to specify which model, framework, mode, precision, and docker image to use, along with the checkpoint files that were downloaded in step 2 and the path to the UNet model repository that you cloned in step 3.

-   UNet benchmarking can be run to test throughput and latency using the following command with your checkpoint and model-source-dir paths:
+   UNet can be run to test throughput and latency using the following command with your checkpoint and model-source-dir paths:

    ```